SeverinHotz/dev/readme.md

 ## What ?
 ---------
-Test stuff - play around
+Test stuff - play around.

 ## How ?
 ---------